meteor/guide/content/vue.md

 })
 ```

-Finish.
-We now have a fully functioning and server rendered Vue app in Meteor!
+We now have a fully functioning and server-rendered Vue app in Meteor!